EBendinelli/auto-cpufreq-switcher/README.md

 # Auto-cpufreq Switcher

 >[!CAUTION]
-> This is a work in progress, mostly done with vibe coding.
+> This is a work in progress.
 Use at your own risks!

 A Gnome-shell extension to manuall switch Auto-cpufreq governor.
 Note that your password will be requested as auto-cpufreq commands are run with `sudo`.